gubazzs/Prompt-Tetris/README.md

 - `FixShape()`
 - `removeLines`

-all of them, interacting with both the board and the pieces.
+All of them, interacting with both the board and the pieces.
-for moving better the pieces, each move it's call `removeShape()` and after call `AddShape()`.
+For moving better the pieces, each move it's call `removeShape()` and after call `AddShape()`.
 The `ShowMap()` it's a function that is looping for, returning the `Coloraze()` function, printing line each line.
 The `Colorazie()` is a function where happen the replace of chars and colors using the `colorama` libary.

 ## Game

-the game literalliy runs here. in this class, the keys move and rotation the pieces, using tha `Keyboard` libary t, get the piaces down, and summon others pieces
+The game literalliy runs here.
+In this class, the keys move and rotation the pieces, using the `Keyboard` libary t, get the piaces down, and summon others pieces
+This part of the code, is a multiprocessing, reciving a lambda with a `insert()` function that move and rotation the objects pieces
 `keyboard.add_hotkey('KEY', lambda: insert('TYPE'))`